RussellConine/RPi-ebook-reader/README.md

 ## Technologies Used

+Python
-Python, eSpeak for Raspberry Pi
+eSpeak for Raspberry Pi